mario-balan/data-engineering-coursework/README.md

 ### Some informal steps in Data Engineering

+#### NOTE: This repository went stale and will probably remain like this for a long while.

 *(the discipline took precedence over the previously intended curriculum for the second semester of 2020 as things developed)*

 - the main goal is to sketch a somewhat formal yet asymmetric curriculum out of general ideas collected from: